pantheon-systems/documentation/source/content/advanced-redirects.md

 reviewed: "2020-02-12"
 ---

 Basic domain and HTTPS redirection can be handled by the [Primary Domain](/redirects#set-the-primary-domain) feature.
-PHP redicts can be used if these configurations are not an option, or when you need specific redirect logic.
-Depending on the needs of the site, you may only need one, some, or none of the following.
+PHP redirects can be used if these configurations are not an option, or when you need specific redirect logic.
+Depending on the needs of the site, you may need none, only one, or several of the following configurations.

-Redirect logic should be added to `wp-config.php` for WordPress sites, and `settings.php` for Drupal sites.
+Redirect logic should be added to `wp-config.php` for [WordPress](/wp-config-php) sites, and `settings.php` for [Drupal](/settings-php) sites.

 <Alert type="info" title="Note">